Costantini History, Family Crest & Coats of Arms

 - Angela Costantini, aged 32, who landed in America from Carcamanico, Italy, in 1907

-- Angelo Costantini, aged 29, who emigrated to the United States from Alatri, Italy, in 1910
+- Angelo Costantini, aged 29, who immigrated to the United States from Alatri, Italy, in 1910

-- Agostino Costantini, aged 22, who emigrated to America from S. Piodelle, Italy, in 1910
+- Agostino Costantini, aged 22, who immigrated to America from S. Piodelle, Italy, in 1910

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)